-This time last year*, I complained about the extremely indirect route taken by the TrawsCymru T5 bus service and hinted that be in 2018 I might follow up with my vision of how it should.
+This time last year*, I complained about the extremely indirect route taken by the TrawsCymru T5 bus service and hinted that in 2018 I might follow up with my vision of how it should be.
 Well; 2018 is now here, and so is the promised story.

 * Ok, not exactly this time; the annual 5th January T5 post is about 14 hours later this year than in 2017.

 The T5 is branded as a service between Aberystwyth and Haverfordwest, but is largely operated in two parts; one between Aberystwyth and Cardigan and the other between Cardigan and Haverfordwest.
 This may be due to logistics, at least in part, since the long route is operated using vehicles from separate depots with each bus returning to its own depot each evening.
 Another possible reason for the split however is the fact that these were separate services before the introduction of TrawsCymru branding and the blanket T5 service number.